InnerSourceCommons/InnerSourceLearningPath/trusted-committer/trusted-committer-script.md

 the role of the TC, as well.
 As a community grows, the community or the existing TCs might nominate a contributor to become TC, which might or might not be subject to a community vote.
-Ideally, nominated contributors should take on the TC role voluntarily, as that indicates a high level of committment.
+Ideally, nominated contributors should take on the TC role voluntarily, as that indicates a high level of commitment.

 What are the criteria to apply in nominating contributors for a TC role?
 What does it take to successfully fill the role of a TC?
 First off, potential TCs